ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Bug Fixed: When extensions are active then it should show #313
 * Bug Fixed: Compatibility conflicts with WooCommerce SEO #312
 * Bug Fixed: '@type' => 'VideoObject' is missing in recipe schema video entity #314
+* Bug Fixed: Navigation Menu should have Assigned location name #310

 = 1.8.5 (28 May 2019) =